Alwaysdebugg/myBlog/README.md

-This is a Blog website, but I am still developping it.
+This is a Blog app (Medium clone)
+Still working on it......